 SOVA share internally?

 Contact information such as name, address, phone numbers and email address are shared with SOVA staff and area/local programs for communication purposes.
-Personal information, including Social Security number and birth date, are limited to three SOVA staff members.
+Personal information, including birth date, are limited to three SOVA staff members.
 Volunteer eligibility status is shared with SOVA staff and key area and local volunteers.

 Do we share the